NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Spanish steps

-The Spanish Steps are seen as the best place to sit and hangout for a while.
-Everyone used to sit on it to rest or to enjoy the view.
-The Spanish Steps connect Piazza di Spagna with the Trinità dei Monti church.
+The Spanish Steps are seen as the ultimate hangout spot.
+Everyone sat there to rest or to enjoy the view.
+The Spanish Steps connect Piazza di Spagna with the church Trinità dei Monti.
 On the square you will also find Fontana della Barcaccia, a special fountain.

 Rome - Spaanse Trappen